luapower/ui0/ui.md

   solved on one axis completely before solving on the other axis.
 This only works properly if all the wrappable content has either horizontal flow (so the whole layout is width-in-height-out) or vertical flow (so the whole layout is height-in-width out).
-Mixed flows are will cause the contents to overflow their container (browsers behave the same here too).
+Mixed flows will cause the contents which wrap perpendicularly to overflow their container (browsers have this limitation too).
 Setting `min_cw, min_ch` on the cross-flow layers can be used to alleviate the problem on a case-by-case basis.

 #### No layout